What is a business model innovation?

 Using the 4-dimension concept, the business model innovation of Apple can thus be summarized as follows:

-• The benefit of the customer (WHAT?)
-Was extended in the sense of "the product as an experience".
+- The benefit of the customer (WHAT?) was extended in the sense of "the product as an experience".

-• The introduction of iTunes has resulted in a radical change in the way in which customer benefits are generated (HOW?).
+- The introduction of iTunes has resulted in a radical change in the way in which customer benefits are generated (HOW?).

-• Apple found new sources of revenue through new products and services as well as downloads of music and applications (HOW €).
+- Apple found new sources of revenue through new products and services as well as downloads of music and applications (HOW €).

-Conclusion: What is a Business Model Innovaiton?
+Conclusion: What is a Business Model Innovation?

-Business model innovation is one of the most effective ways for companies to stand out from the competition and thus secure the existence of the company, especially in instable times.
+Business model innovation is one of the most effective ways for companies to stand out from the competition and thus secure the existence of the company, especially in unstable times.
 Ultimately, it is a matter of breaking down a company into its building blocks, analyzing it and evaluating it, re-inventing them, and, in combination with other, new building blocks, to set them back together systematically.

 When the Game Gets Tough, Change the Game.